np3wu/Spydur_Guide/docs/gettingstarted/sending_jobs/terminal.md

 > Important Note
 >
 > If you don't see your job in the queue, it may have died prematurely! use the `ls` command to see if the output file was created.
 If it was, you can use the `cat` command to see the output file.

+## Conclusion

+Congratulations on your first job submission!
+You can now go to the next section to learn how to visualize the output file using Chemcraft.